GeneDer/coding-challenge/README.md

 1.67
 ```

-The output of the second feature should be a file in the `tweet_output` directory named `output.txt` that contains the rolling average for each tweet in the file (e.g. if there are three input tweets, then there should be 3 averages), following the format above.
+The output should be a file in the `tweet_output` directory named `output.txt` that contains the rolling average for each tweet in the file (e.g. if there are three input tweets, then there should be 3 averages), following the format above.
 The precision of the average should be two digits after the decimal place (i.e. rounded to the nearest hundredths place).

 ## Collecting tweets from the Twitter API
 Ideally, the updates of the average degree of a Twitter hashtag graph as each tweet arrives would be connected to the Twitter streaming API and would add new tweets to the end of `tweets.txt`.
 However, connecting to the API requires more system specific "dev ops" work, which isn't the primary focus for data engineers.
 Instead, you should simply assume that each new line of the text file corresponds to a new tweet and design your program to handle a text file with a large number of tweets.
-Your program should output the results of this second feature to a text file named `output.txt` in the `tweet_output` directory.
+Your program should output the results to a text file named `output.txt` in the `tweet_output` directory.

 ## Writing clean, scalable, and well-tested code